jamesross2/Bayesian-HMM/README.md

 and multithreading when possible for parameter resampling.

+## Warning

+We now recommend using `PyMC` for Bayesian hidden Markov models.
+You can find some experimental scripts in the `experiments` directory for doing this.
+Because `PyMC` is better maintained, you can expect better support, and more flexibility in model specification.
+It may lack some idiosyncratic sampling optimizations, but is probably a better choice for most users.

 ## Installation

 The current version is development only, and installation is only recommended for